In This Article

 Stop.
 Don’t rebuttal.
 Just seek to understand.

-There is no excuse for cheating, but, there are often reasons people cheat we can empathize with.
+There is no excuse for cheating, but, there are often reasons people cheat that we can empathize with.

-It doesn’t make cheating right.
 It just makes it more understandable.

 I remember hearing a story about a woman who ended up having 5 children and was forced to give up her life (career and educational pursuits) to be a stay-at-home mom and raise her children.